FIRST-Tech-Challenge/ftcdocs/docs/source/hardware_and_software_configuration/configuring/configuring_dual_hubs/configuring-dual-hubs.rst

 Expansion Hubs on a single robot to two.

 **Important Note:** This document describes the process for setting up a smartphone Robot Controller with two Expansion Hubs.
-The process is similar if you want to connect a Control Hub (which has its own built-in Expansion Hub) to another Expansion Hub.
+Control Hubs have a reserved address, so you do not need to worry about an Expansion Hub's address when it is the only Expansion Hub connected to a Control Hub.

 Equipment Needed
 ~~~~~~~~~~~~~~~~